KaiPereira/school-gun-detection/README.md

 ### Cameras

 Cameras would be placed inside of schools to detect gun being brought in and call 911.
-This would be the first mesure of defense.
+This would be the first line of defense.

 ![image](https://github.com/KaiPereira/school-gun-detection/assets/88850028/74cd3c20-5a54-4374-a6a2-744d75790dd0)